 Article image

-Lilting Lyrical Limericks to Make You Laugh
+Lilting Lyrical Limericks To Make You Laugh

 A form of “folk poetry,” limericks are comedic five-line poems memorable for their strict AABBA rhyme scheme and their funny, often bawdy, subject matter.
 The limerick’s origins are unknown, though both a city and a county in Ireland share its name.
 The moniker may have come from a raucous 18th-century Irish soldiers’ song called “Will You Come Up to Limerick?”

 The earliest known limericks published in English were found in 1791’s Mother Goose’s Melodies.
 Prolific author and poet Edward Lear further defined and popularized the catchy style of verse in 1846 with A Book of Nonsense.
 Since the early 20th century, magazines and other businesses have helped keep this poetic form alive by sponsoring limerick-writing contests to inspire the next generation of Lears.
-Here are some of the wittiest limericks ever written, appropriate for all audiences.

 There was an old man of Nantucket / Who kept all his cash in a bucket; / But his daughter, named Nan, / Ran off with a man, / And as for the bucket, Nantucket.